-OWN will continue to work with its elementary level teachers to ensure the success of grade 5th and 8th students on the NYS Science exam.
+OWN will continue to work with its elementary level teachers to ensure the success of grade 5th students on the NYS Science exam.
 As NYS and the nation begin the process of reviewing science education in the K-12 realm, OWN has already begun the process to change and enhance its curriculum.
 The science instructional coach has begun to review how OWN will transition its current assessment protocols, and instructional techniques to improve science knowledge and performance.

 Туре Measure Outcome Absolute Each year, 75 percent of all tested students enrolled in at least their second year will perform at proficiency on the New York State examination.
-No Comparative Each year, the percent of all tested students enrolled in at least their second year and performing at proficiency on the state exam will be greater than that of all students in the same tested grades in the school district of comparison.
-Not available [Write in optional measure here]
+No Comparative Each year, the percent of all tested students enrolled in at least their second year and Not available performing at proficiency on the state exam will be greater than that of all students in the same tested grades in the school district of comparison. -- -- --- --